flipacholas/Architecture-of-consoles/articles/nes.md

 ## A quick introduction

-At first glance, the NES can be considered just another 6502 computer with a sophisticated case and a controller.
+At first glance the NES appears to be just another 6502 computer, with a sophisticated case and a controller.

-And the fact is, this is *technically* right, but let me show you why the CPU will not actually be the central part of this system.
+And while this is *technically* true, let me show you why the CPU is not the central part of this system.

 ---